osohq/oso/docs/more/design-principles.rst

 If you ask someone to describe the permissions a user should have in a system using natural language, you will generally find they have no problem doing so.
-What often happens, however, is the authorization system used makes it hard to take an intuitive concept and implement it.
+What often happens, however, is that authorization systems make it hard to take an intuitive concept and implement it as a concrete security policy.

-oso policies are written using a declarative language, designed specifically for expressing authorization logic in applications.
-This means that you write what you want the outcome to be, and oso worries about things like the order in which to run operations, and how to achieve the desired end goal.
+oso policies are written using a declarative language designed specifically for expressing authorization logic in applications.
+This means that you write permissions as simple logical statements, and oso performs the necessary inferences to go from what you have (application objects and information about the request you're trying to authorize) to a yes/no authorization decision.
+Rule ordering, access to application objects, and other such ancillary tasks are handled transparently by the system.

-Let's take a slightly more complex example continuing from above.
-Suppose we now have two different user types who can approve expenses.
-With oso, that might look like:
+Let's illustrate this by continuing our example from above.
+Suppose that we now have two different user types who can approve expenses: direct managers, and project managers.
+With oso, that might look like this:

 .. container:: left-col